breeezzz/PHPLeague-for-WP/readme.txt

 == Changelog ==

+= 1.4.7 =
+* FIX: Missing argument wpdb: in 3.5 final

 = 1.4.6 =
 * CHG: All characters are authorized
 * FIX: Database structure upgrade system has been improved
 * NEW: Database structure checking system
-* NEW: Spanish language is now available
+* NEW: Spanish is now available
+* NEW: Portuguese is now available

 = 1.4.5 =
 * NEW: Polish language is now available